ABOUT

 • There will be no subscription fee.

-• We can offer (limited) financial support for young participants (upon approval).
+• We can offer (limited) financial support for young (i.e., at most postdoc level) participants, upon approval.

 • The summer school will take place at Ghent University, Campus "Ledeganck", Auditorium 6.